chinniprashanth/omdb/README.md

 * To execute the task just run the script file "./script.sh".

-    a).
+    .
 Once you run the script it will create docker image.

-    b).
+    .
 With the help of ADD module it will copy the main.py file to your container path.

-    c).
+    .
 And finally it will prompt you to pass an argument "enter the Movie Name" to see the output of the program.

 Authors
 --------